The battle for Holtmühle Castle in Tegelen (Netherlands)

 A historical camp with military and civilian life was shown at the Schützenverein Sankt Martinus near the castle.
 On Saturday and Sunday, a battle was planned near our garrison, at Holtmühe Castle.

 Most of the groups arrived on Thursday.
-On Friday at noon there was a guided tour of the special exhibition in the Schützenmuseum zu Steyl (Tegelen).
+On Friday at noon there was a guided tour of the special exhibition in the Schützenmuseum at Steyl (Tegelen).
 In addition to an original uniform, a horse with equipment from the Glasenapp Hussars and a uniform from the Hardenberg regiment, thousands of figures from various manufacturers such as Elastolin and Heyde were on display.

 On Friday evening, in the historic courtyard of Holtmühle Castle, Obrist Poeth and Baroness Daniëlle Poeth von der Heijden warmly welcomed His Excellency General Noordzij of the Guards Fusiliers of the Dutch Army, the Lord Mayor as well as the guests of honour and all regiments and participants.

 In his speech, the Colonel said that 26 years ago, on 4 February 1996, he had founded the Hussar Regiment together with his son Major Rik Poeth and Major Ton Gubbels, who had unfortunately already passed away.
 In the years that followed, the regiment experienced wonderful things.
 Not only did they make very good friends, but they also experienced many honourable deeds, such as accompanying His Holiness the Pope in Mariazell (Austria) for 8 hours in the pouring rain.
-He also mentioned the welcome of Her Majesty Queen Beatrix in 2007, who gave the Hussar Regiment von Glasenapp, the highest honour to receive a regiment in the Netherlands and to walk through her standard.
+He also mentioned the welcome of Her Majesty Queen Beatrix in 2007, who gave the Hussar Regiment of Glasenapp, the highest honour to receive a regiment in the Netherlands and to walk through her standard.

 In his speech, he pointed out that this day tries to represent a part of history in the 18th century and thus pass on this knowledge.

-Because our goal is to keep them alive.
+Because our goal is to keep the history alive.
 This is not to glorify war and death, on the contrary, we want to show under what hard conditions our ancestors had to live, work and fight.
 However, we want to remember that it was precisely at this time that people achieved feats that we still marvel at and enjoy as a matter of course today.
 There was not only war and poverty during this time, but also great achievements were made, e.g. in the fields of architecture, music, painting, theatre, medicine, philosophy, religion.
 It was also the time of colourful clothes and uniforms and this sight should be marvelled at and enjoyed.
 In this spirit, all guests and friends were wished a very pleasant time in Tegelen.